julianschiavo/Discord_Theme/scss/README.md

 - 2 Install SASS | `(sudo) gem install sass`
 - 3 Watch the files in SASS with CSS, either use the .scss-lint.bat or the command `sass --watch scss/.` in root folder

+To always watch from Discord_Theme folder, use the command `sass --watch scss:.`

 -- AlexFlipnote